Maximum Independent Set when excluding an induced minor: $K_1 + tK_2$ and $tC_3 \uplus C_4$: Introduction

-Our second contribution is a quasipolynomial-time algorithm when $H$ is, $tC_3 \uplus C_4$, the disjoint union of $t$ triangles and a~4-vertex cycle: \begin{theorem} \mis can be solved in quasipolynomial-time $n^{O(t^2 \log n)+t^{O(1)}}$ in $tC_3 \uplus C_4$-induced-minor-free graphs. \end{theorem} We first perform a~quasipolynomial branching step to get rid of holes of size at most 6 (i.e., induced cycles of length $4$, $5$, or $6$).
+Our second contribution is a quasipolynomial-time algorithm when $H$ is $tC_3 \uplus C_4$, the disjoint union of $t$ triangles and a~4-vertex cycle: \begin{theorem} For every positive integer $t$, \mis can be solved in quasipolynomial-time $n^{O(t^2 \log n)+f(t)}$ (where $f$ is single-exponential) in $tC_3 \uplus C_4$-induced-minor-free graphs. \end{theorem} We first perform a~quasipolynomial branching rule to get rid of holes of length at most 6 (i.e., induced cycles of length $4$, $5$, or $6$).
 We then assume that the input graph $G$ is not $(t+2)C_3$-induced-minor-free, for otherwise we conclude with Bonamy et al.'s algorithm~\cite{Bonamy23}.
 Thus $G$, being $tC_3 \uplus C_4$-induced-minor-free, has to admit $(t+2)C_3$ as an induced subgraph, i.e., a collection $T_1, \ldots, T_{t+2}$ of $t+2$ pairwise vertex-disjoint and non-adjacent triangles.
-We define $S_{i,j}$, minimally separating $T_i$ and $T_j$ in the graph $G$ deprived of the neighborhoods of the other triangles $T_k$ (with $k \neq i, k \neq j$).
+We define $S_{i,j}$, minimally separating $T_i$ and $T_j$ in the graph $G$ deprived of the neighborhoods of the other triangles $T_k$ (with $k \neq i, j$).

 We show that each $S_{i,j}$ induces a clique.
 So does every intersection $N_{i,j}$ of the neighborhood of two distinct triangles $T_i, T_j$ of the collection (this is where getting rid of the holes of length at most~6 comes into play).
 We can therefore exhaustively guess the intersection of a~maximum independent set with the union of the sets $S_{i,j}$ and $N_{i,j}$ (for every $i < j \in [t+2]$).
-We finally observe that $G'=G-\bigcup_{i \neq j \in [t+2]}S_{i,j} \cup N_{i,j}$ is chordal, since the presence of a~hole $H$ in $G'$ would imply the existence in $G$ of $t$ independent triangles in the non-neighborhood of $H$, a~contradiction to the $tC_3 \uplus C_4$-induced-minor-freeness of $G$.
+We finally observe that $G'=G-\bigcup_{i \neq j \in [t+2]}(S_{i,j} \cup N_{i,j})$ is chordal, since the presence of a~hole $H$ in $G'$ would imply the existence in $G$ of $t$ independent triangles in the non-neighborhood of $H$, a~contradiction to the $tC_3 \uplus C_4$-induced-minor-freeness of $G$.
 We thus conclude by using a~classic algorithm for \smis in chordal graphs~\cite{Gavril74,Rose76}.

 In~\cref{sec:prelim} we introduce the relevant graph-theoretic background.
 In~\cref{sec:p} we prove~\cref{thm1}, and in~\cref{sec:qp} we prove \cref{thm2}.